AhmeFawzy/acronis-devops-assignment/stage3_python_script_dockerfile/README.md

 ## Overview

 This stage wraps the Stage 2 Python script in a Docker container.
-The container allows two modes:
+The container supports two modes:

-1. **`hello`** – Fetch `/hello` from the Flask API and save it locally.
+1. **`hello`** – Fetch `/hello` from the Flask API and save locally.
-2. **`random`** – Fetch `/random` from the Flask API and save it to a remote VM via SSH.
+2. **`random`** – Fetch `/random` from the Flask API and save to a remote VM via SSH key.

-The image contains all dependencies, so you only need to specify the mode and relevant parameters.
+The Docker image includes all dependencies, so you only need to specify the mode and parameters.

 ---